 By getting close to the lens, my head, hand and the book got so large they fill the frame.
 A creepy facial expression and strong edit give the feeling of something evil ‘cooking’ here.

-Again, the visible library behind me helps to put the shot in a contest.
+Again, the visible library behind me helps to put the shot in context.

-When you use a fisheye lens, you soon realize that you can control the lens distortions playing with the distance between camera and subject.
+When you use a fisheye lens, you soon realise that you can control the lens distortions playing with the distance between camera and subject.
 To exaggerate them, simply go closer to the lens.